rich-at-thinkful/slides-engine/slides/node-db-relationships/07-normalize-supplier/content.md

 # Time to Normalize: decompose suppliers

-* Extract just the supplier fields and place in their own table
+* Extract only the supplier fields and place them in their own table

 &nbsp;